encender-un-led-con-arduino

 An LED is a light-emitting diode.
 That is, a particular type of diode that emits light when an electric current passes through it.
 Diodes (light-emitting or not) are one of the fundamental electronic devices.

-- Electrical devices include resistors, capacitors, and coils, and integrate the field of electricity.
+• Electrical devices include resistors, capacitors, and coils, and belong to the field of electricity.

-- Electronic devices arise from the use of semiconductor materials, leading to the field of electronics.
+• Electronic devices arise from the use of semiconductor materials, and give rise to the field of electronics.

 A diode is a junction of two semiconductor materials with different doping.
-This difference in doping (without going into details) creates a potential barrier.
-This prevents current from passing in one direction.
+This doping difference (without going into details) causes it to generate a potential barrier.
+This prevents current from flowing in one of the directions.

-Here we have the first characteristic of diodes; they have polarity, meaning they only allow current to pass in one direction.
-Therefore, we must connect the voltage correctly to the device.
+Here we have the first characteristic of diodes: they have polarity, meaning they only allow current to flow in one direction.
+Therefore, we must connect the voltage to the device correctly.

-- The longer leg must be connected to the positive voltage (anode)
+• The long leg must be connected to the positive voltage (anode)

-- The shorter leg to the negative voltage (cathode)
+• The short leg to the negative voltage (cathode)

 Mnemonic rule: